Other Stuff

 Ways to Save Money

 Often, Disney runs sale offers for Disney resort rooms, park tickets, or dining packages.
-Check the Offers section on the Disney site or work with an authorized Disney travel planner who can stay on top of the sale offers for you and apply them to your trip even after you’ve purchased it.
+Check the Offers section on the Disney site or work with an authorized Disney travel planner who can stay on top of the sale offers and apply them to your trip even after you’ve purchased it.

 You can also save money on your Disney trip by buying discounted gift cards beforehand.
 Places like Costco, BJ’s, and Target often sell Disney gift cards at a discounted price or with some cash back on your credit card that will give you some net savings.
-If you have a trip coming up, start hinting for Disney gift cards for your holiday or birthday gifts.
-You can use the Disney gift cards to pay for your Disney resort, park tickets or any dining and merchandise purchases in the parks and resorts.
+If you have a trip coming up, start hinting at Disney gift cards for your holiday or birthday gifts.
+You can use the Disney gift cards to pay for your Disney resort, park tickets, or any dining and merchandise purchases in the parks and resorts.

 Most importantly, in case you might get a refund on any purchases made with the gift cards, the refunds will automatically go back to the gift card you used, so do not throw them away!!

-If you utilize credit card points, you can often find flights to Orlando with those points and if you’re staying at certain off-site hotels, you may be able to utilize your points for them as well.
+If you utilize credit card points, you can often find flights to Orlando with those points, and if you’re staying at certain off-site hotels, you may be able to utilize your points for them as well.

 Packing